-You have to like what you're doing then?
+Do you have to like what you’re doing then?

 Yeah, if you want me to stick around and focus my mind on it.
 That’s my rationale and what’s got me to where I am now.
 I have to trust myself.
 I believe in things too much to let them fall by the wayside and if that stands as my true North then it’s served me well so far.

 If you can look ahead beyond touring and promoting this album, what future plans do you have?

 I’ve been working with Jon Batiste, a piano player from New Orleans via New York and that’s been really exciting.
 We’ve actually been cutting so much material that we have no idea what we’re going to do with it.
 It might be three records-worth.
 I just want to keep putting out 45s and streamline the process even more, which means dealing with promotional cycles and the way that things are changing in the business.
 It’s more frightening but for me, I almost feel like going further off the grid.
 I want to buy my own lathes and pressing plant and do it by myself.
 I want to cut out this notion of waiting for production.
 I think that’s maybe what I really want in the future.